We’re Local, Family Owned and have a 100% Satisfaction Guarantee.

 (Tetramorium Caespitum)

-Pavement ants are black or brown omnivores who eat a wide variety of foods but prefer sweets.
+Pavement ants are black or brown and are usually 1/10 to 1/15 of an inch long.
+They are omnivores who eat a wide variety of foods but prefer sweets.
 They do not bite but they can sting.
 They originated from Europe and can be found across the United States.
+They are the most common type of ant found in Pennsylvania and most likely to be found in home infestations.

 (Tapinoma sessile)

 Odorous House ants are black or brown and are monomorphic, meaning each ant in a colony is the exact same size.
-They do not bite.
+They are approximately 1/18 of an inch long and they do not bite.
 Their main threat to humans and pets is contamination.
 They are native to North America and can be found in Canada, the United States and Mexico.

 Carpenter ants